wurthless-elektroniks/RGH1.3/readme.md

+# Yes I know there's a softmod coming

+This was developed mostly before the softmod was announced.
+I'm releasing it anyway because the code here might be of use to someone.

 # RGH1.3: Fast Boots For Fat 360s

 RGH1.3 combines a glitch chip, the RGH3 loader chain, a completely unorthodox patched CB_B and a hacked SMC image to rapidly glitch the CPU.